NightWanderer2004/ui-engineer-code-test/README.md

 When you're done:
 1. Record your 2-3 minute Loom video
-2. Zip up the entire project (excluding `node_modules`)
+2. Push it to a public repo, or share a `.zip` file with the project
-3. Share both the zip file and Loom link
+3. Message me on Upwork with the loom video & code

 ## Questions?

-If you have questions about requirements or run into technical issues, please reach out.
-We're here to help!
+If you have questions about requirements or run into technical issues, please reach out to me on Upwork.

 ---

 **Good luck!
-We're excited to see what you create.** 🚀
+I'm excited to see what you create.** 🚀